UCLM-ARCO/uclm-arco.github.io/shapes/content/smartmirror_console_manual.md

 ## Start the environment

-To access the console, open the PC browser and write the RPi4 address, its IP address or a public one if it has any.
+To access the console, open the PC browser (different from Chrome as Google is not supporting HTTP, as it is the case for the moment) and write the RPi4 address, its IP address or a public one if it has any.
 It is required to specifiy the port to access to, which is 5000.
 This is done by preciding the port number with a colon.

 For example, if the RPi4 has the address *`my-smartmirror.com`*, the console address will be *`http://my-smartmirror.com:5000`*.